 32 month part-time hospital cohort option

-Courses offered at area hospitals and the regional centers in Monroeville, Seven Fields (Cranberry), Southpointe (Canonsburg) or Waynesburg
+Courses offered at area hospitals and the regional center in Monroeville (Penn Center), Seven Fields (Cranberry), Southpointe (Canonsburg) or Waynesburg

-Courses offered one night a week from 6 p.m. to 10 p.m.
+Courses offered one night a week from 6 p.m. to 10 p.m., the same night throughout the program

 Current USA RN license